bibermann/biberconf/README.md

 ## Deinstallation

-Uninstalls all integrations and restores the configuration files under `user-backup/`.
+Uninstalls all integrations and restores the configuration files from `user-backup/`.

 ```bash
 cd ~/.biberconf